Use this compound interest rate calculator to marvel at the power of compounding.

 When you know what your financial goals are, it’d be much easier to find the best investment vehicle.

-Learn more about the 2 biggest financial goals that Singaporeans have: funding for their kid’s education and retirement planning.
+Learn more about the 2 biggest financial goals that Singaporeans have: funding for their kid’s education and planning for their retirement.